 Breezy Town Pizza on Beacon Hill is from the same team as Windy City Pie, and their Wisconsin brick cheese-covered pizzas are just as terrific.
 The main difference is that the crust is a little bit thinner, and it’s more of a pan-style pizza opposed to deep dish.
 Also, if you’re avoiding meat and dairy, they have a vegan pie with meatless sausage and lots of vegetables.

 This sister spot to Ma’Ono Fried Chicken is open for delivery and takeout orders for New York and Detroit-style pies, with toppings ranging from spaghetti and meatballs to Portuguese sausage and pineapple.
 If you love ranch, we recommend adding a few cups on the side to dip your pizza crust in.
-Their University District location is also open.
+They also have a location in the University District.

 Mercato Stellina’s pies are less like pizzas and more like elegant flatbreads topped with cheese and sauce, but they still count to us.
 Order from here if you’re having a date with your live-in significant other and want to supplement a couple of these smaller, oval pies with tasty appetizers like castelvetrano olives and marcona almonds or burrata with honeycomb and crostini.

-Pizzaiolo is another excellent pizzeria on the Eastside to keep in mind, too.
+Pizzaiolo is an excellent pizzeria on the Eastside to keep in mind.
 They serve a variety of Neapolitan pies, from a classic margherita to one with pear, gorgonzola, walnuts, and balsamic.
 But unlike a lot of Neapolitan spots, they also make family-sized pies that are a bit larger than you’re used to.
 Your only challenge is to make sure everyone agrees on what to order.

 The thick Roman-style pizzas are the best thing about Willmott’s Ghost, and what you order depends on how lazy you feel.
 You could opt to have your pie fully cooked, from a margherita topped with cold mozzarella to a potato pizza with fresno chile, thyme, and feta.
 Or, order a kit, which comes with a par-baked crust and all the toppings you need to assemble a fresh Hawiian, sausage, or pepperoni pizza by yourself.
 It’s $5 cheaper for the kits, so if you’re feeling like you want to put something in the oven, go for it.
 Just don’t forget an order (or three) of their insanely good olive oil cake for dessert.